lxml is the most feature-rich and easy-to-use library for processing XML and HTML in the Python language.

 If you are using lxml for your work and feel like giving a bit of your own benefit back to support the project, consider sending us money through PayPal that we can use for fixing bugs in the software and improving its features and documentation.
 Please read the Legal Notice below, at the bottom of this page.
 Thank you for your support.

-Note that Flattr keeps 10% of the transactions for itself, which is money you pay that will not reach us.
-Do not send any larger amounts through Flattr.
-Use PayPal for donations instead, or contact Stefan Behnel for other ways to support the lxml project, as well as commercial consulting, customisations and trainings on lxml and fast Python XML processing.
+Please contact Stefan Behnel for other ways to support the lxml project, as well as commercial consulting, customisations and trainings on lxml and fast Python XML processing.

 lxml.etree follows the ElementTree API as much as possible, building it on top of the native libxml2 tree.
 If you are new to ElementTree, start with the lxml.etree tutorial for XML processing.
 See also the ElementTree compatibility overview and the ElementTree performance page comparing lxml to the original ElementTree and cElementTree implementations.